By: Marilyn L. Davis

 It will take an effort to stop using excuses.
 If you are legitimately making the effort to stop using them, you may find yourself saying them and then immediately retracting or withdrawing them for a while.

 That is okay, it demonstrates that you are making the effort to change.
-Recovery is an opportunity to change, to stop the self-defeating behavior of making excuses and make changes.
+Recovery is an opportunity to change, to stop the self-defeating behavior of making excuses and make changes, and work to find solutions that will make recovery work for you.

 After all, we know you did not miss that meeting because your cat had the hiccups.